 The Texas Commission on Environmental Quality (TCEQ) administers the Emissions Reduction Incentive Grants (ERIG) Program as part of the Texas Emissions Reduction Plan.
 The ERIG Program provides grants for various types of clean air projects to improve air quality in the state's nonattainment areas.
 Eligible projects include those that involve replacement, retrofit, repower, or lease or purchase of new heavy-duty vehicles; alternative fuel dispensing infrastructure; idle reduction and electrification infrastructure; and alternative fuel use.
-Funds are not currently available for fiscal year 2015-2016 (verified July 2015).
 For more information, including funding availability, see the TCEQ Emissions Reduction Incentive Grants (ERIG) Program website.
 (Reference Texas Statutes, Health and Safety Code 386)

 Clean Fleet Grants

 The Texas Commission on Environmental Quality (TCEQ) administers the Texas Clean Fleet Program (TCFP) as part of the Texas Emissions Reduction Plan.
 TCFP encourages owners of fleets containing diesel vehicles to permanently remove the vehicles from the road and replace them with alternative fuel vehicles (AFVs) or hybrid electric vehicles (HEVs).
 Grants are available to fleets to offset the incremental cost of such replacement projects.
 An entity that operates a fleet of at least 75 vehicles, including at least 20 diesel-powered vehicles, and that commits to placing 20 or more qualifying vehicles in service for use entirely in Texas during a given calendar year may be eligible.
 Qualifying AFV or HEV replacements must reduce emissions of nitrogen oxides or other pollutants by at least 25% as compared to baseline levels and must replace vehicles that meet operational and fuel usage requirements.
 Neighborhood electric vehicles do not qualify.
 This program ends August 31, 2017, and is restricted to certain counties.
-Funds are not currently available for fiscal year 2015-2016 (verified July 2015).
 For more information, including current application periods, see the TCEQ Texas Clean Fleet Program website.
 (Reference Texas Statutes, Health and Safety Code 386 and 392 and Texas Administrative Code 114.650-114.658)

 Clean Vehicle Replacement Vouchers

 The Texas Commission on Environmental Quality administers the AirCheckTexas Drive a Clean Machine program, which provides vehicle replacement assistance for qualified individuals owning vehicles registered in participating counties.
 Vouchers in the amount of $3,500 are available toward the purchase of a hybrid electric, battery electric, or natural gas vehicle that is up to three model years old.
-For more information about participating counties, qualified vehicles, and program requirements, see the AirCheckTexas Drive a Clean Machine website.
+For more information about participating counties, qualified vehicles, program requirements, and how to apply in specific areas, see the AirCheckTexas Drive a Clean Machine website.
 (Reference Texas Statutes, Health and Safety Code 382.209-220)

 Clean School Bus Program

 Any school district or charter school may receive a grant through the Texas Commission on Environmental Quality (TCEQ) to pay for the incremental costs to install diesel oxidation catalysts, diesel particulate filters, emission-reducing add-on equipment, and other emissions reduction technologies in qualified school buses.
 Furthermore, funds may also be used to purchase qualifying fuels, including any liquid or gaseous fuel or additive registered or verified by the U.S. Environmental Protection Agency (other than standard gasoline or diesel) that provides particulate matter emission reductions.
 The program expires on August 31, 2019.
 Additional rules and conditions apply.
-Funds are not currently available for fiscal year 2015-2016 (verified July 2015).
 For more information, see the TCEQ Clean School Bus Program website.
 (Reference Texas Administrative Code 114.640-114.648)